noErrdev/Django-Task-Rabbit/README.md

 # Task-Rabbit
-A online courier service where a customer can request from a service from a rabbit (courier) with authentication and payment processing for the services offered by the rabbit
+A online courier service where a customer can request from a service from a rabbit (courier) with authentication and payment processing for the services offered by the rabbit.
+By the way, this is not a clone of taskrabbit the US company, I recently just discovered there is actually a company called taskrabbit.
+My bad 😅 Please do sue me.
+It is purely a thought up name.
+There is no way I could have known there is a company named so.
+Anyway, Enjoy!

 ## How to run
 - Local Deployment